thoth-tech/handbook/docs/communication/scenarios.md

 ## Swapping teams

-At the end of each member’s first trimester with the company, they nominate which team they would like to be in for their senior trimester.
-They have the option to remain in the same team, or to change to another – even within a different product.
+At the end of your first trimester with the company, you can nominate which team you would like to be in for your senior trimester.
+You have the option to remain in the same team, or to change to another – even within a different product.
 This is the ideal time to swap teams, as it is based on your interests and what you’d like to achieve in the company.

 If you wish to swap teams at any other point, it is a more complex process and is not guaranteed to be approved.
 In this case, valid reasons must be given to support the desire to swap teams.
 Your